raspberrypilearning/astro-pi-flight-case/en/step_12.md

 ## Create the button wires

 Firstly, you need to prepare the button wires to be able to attach them to the buttons.
-In the real flight unit, we soldered the button wires on to make them more reliable, but in the kit you will find jumper wires which will do the same job.
-The colour of the wires is not important as they are all exactly the same inside.
+In the real flight unit, we soldered the button wires on to make them more reliable — in the kit you will find jumper wires which will do the same job.
+The colour of the wires is not important, as they are all exactly the same inside.

 + Take a coloured wire and, without cutting it, remove the black plastic sheath from **one** end.
-You can do this by pulling it off with wire cutters or by pulling up the small tab and removing it by hand.
+You can do this by pulling it off with wire cutters, or by pulling up the small tab and removing it by hand.
 This exposes a pin connector.

-+ Pass a plastic insulation boot over the pin connector, narrow end first, and slide it out of the way down the wire.
++ Pass a plastic insulation boot over the pin connector narrow end first, and slide it out of the way down the wire.
 Then place the connector inside a crimp.

 ![Crimping the wire](images/wire-crimping1.png)